-In 2011, KMG EP acquired the interests of Ural Oil & Gas LLP and, therefore, a 50 percent working interest in the Fyodorovsky Block.
+KMG EP has a 50 percent working interest in the Fyodorovsky Block.
 Current exploration partners include MOL Caspian Oil and Gas Limited and First International Oil Corporation with 27.5 and 22.5 percent working interests, respectively.
-The exploration license, which was originally issued in 2000 as Contract No. 486, expired in 2010 but has been extended to 2014.
-KMG EP and the Kazakhstan oil and gas ministry are currently discussing an extension to the exploration license.
+The exploration license, which was originally issued in 2000 as Contract No. 486, expired in 2010 but has been extended into 2016.
+KMG EP and the Kazakhstan oil and gas ministry are currently discussing an extension into the exploration license.